Glen Wesley: International play

 Wesley has represented Canada twice, In 1987, he was involved in the infamous Punch-up in Piestany.

 Personal life

 Wesley and his wife, Barb, have three children, Amanda, Josh and Matthew.
 His son Josh was drafted by the Carolina Hurricanes in the 2014 NHL Entry Draft and was playing for the AHL's Utica Comets as of April 2021.

-Wesley lived in Danvers, Massachusetts in the early 1990s while a member of the Bruins and Avon, Connecticut from 1994 until 1997 when the Whalers relocated to North Carolina.
+Wesley lived in Danvers, Massachusetts in the early 1990s while a member of the Bruins and Avon, Connecticut from 1994 until 1997 before settling in Cary, North Carolina.
 The Wesley family resides in Park City, Utah.

 Wesley, a resident of the United States since he played junior hockey, became an American citizen in 2005.
 As part of his day with the Stanley Cup, Wesley took the trophy to Camp Lejeune.